zplizzi/pytorch-ppo/readme.md

 The key dependences are the OpenAI Gym and Pytorch.
 It runs on CPU or CPU+GPU.
 For MuJoCo environments, you'll need that (proprietary) dependency also.

-I'd also recommend Weights and Biases for high-quality logging.

 You can run the code with by running `main.py` with any desired arguments, eg `main.py --env_name="LunarLander-v2" --model="mlp"`.